keithgw/Machine-Learning-Ng/README.md

 Includes an implementation of back propagation with gradient check to learn the parameters for a neural network.

-## Example 5 Bias/Variance trade-offered
+## Example 5 Bias/Variance trade-off

 Using ridge regression, this programming exercise uses a learning curve to diagnose high-bias/high-variance problems.
 Then, cross-validation is used to fit the lambda parameter in the penalty term for ridge regression.

+## Example 6 Support Vector Machines

+Implementation of SVM algorithm to classify spam emails.
+Includes an example of feature building for text data.